ganu8285/Customer-Behavior-SQL-POWERBI/README.md

-Project Summary
+PROJECT SUMMARY
+Behavioral Revenue Intelligence Dashboard
+SQL · DAX · Power BI · Data Intelligence

+Objective
-Objective: To transition from basic, isolated KPI reporting to a holistic behavioral analysis tool.
-The goal is to understand not just what the revenue numbers are, but who is driving them and how satisfied the customers are.
+This project transitions from basic, isolated KPI reporting to a holistic behavioral analysis tool.
+The goal is to understand not just what the revenue numbers are, but who is driving them — and how satisfied customers are as a result.

-The Tech Stack:
+Technology Stack

-SQL: Used for the "heavy lifting"—extracting complex data and shaping the core logic before it reaches the visualization layer.

-DAX (Power BI): Used for dynamic calculations and advanced measures to correlate different metrics (likely enabling drill-downs and cross-filtering).
+SQL handles the heavy lifting: extracting complex data and shaping core logic before it reaches the visualization layer, ensuring a lean and robust backend.
+DAX within Power BI powers dynamic calculations and advanced measures that correlate different metrics, enabling drill-downs and cross-filtering across the model.

-The Workflow (The "Secret Sauce"):

-Financial Data: Establishes the hard numbers (revenue/sales baseline).

-Employee Data: Connects the numbers to specific human actions (the "who").

-Sentiment/Feedback: Acts as a quality control filter (the "how"), ensuring high revenue isn't coming at the cost of unhappy customers.
+Analytical Workflow
+The project follows a three-layer approach that integrates financial, human, and experiential data into a single unified view.
+The first layer is Financial Data, which establishes the hard revenue and sales numbers — the quantitative foundation for all downstream analysis.
+The second layer is Employee Data, which connects those revenue figures to specific human actions, answering the critical question: who is driving the numbers?
+The third layer is Sentiment and Customer Feedback, which acts as a quality-control filter, ensuring that high revenue is not being generated at the expense of customer satisfaction.

+Dashboard Outcome
-The Outcome: A dashboard that correlates Revenue + Employee Behavior + Customer Sentiment.
-This allows stakeholders to pinpoint high-performing employees who generate sustainable, high-quality revenue rather than just quick sales.
+The result is a unified dashboard that correlates Revenue, Employee Behavior, and Customer Sentiment.
+This allows stakeholders to identify high-performing employees who generate sustainable, high-quality revenue — rather than short-term gains that erode customer relationships over time.

-My Thoughts on the Project
-This is an excellent example of Data Intelligence rather than just Data Analytics.
-Here is why this approach stands out:
+Key Strategic Insights
+Breaking Down Organizational Silos

-1. It Breaks Down Silos Most organizations keep financial data (ERP), employee data (HRIS), and customer feedback (CRM/Survey tools) separate.
-By merging these three, the project solves a common "blind spot" in management—knowing if a top salesperson is actually burning out customers to hit their quota.
+Most organizations store financial data, employee data, and customer feedback in separate, disconnected systems.
+By merging all three, this project eliminates a common management blind spot: determining whether a top salesperson is driving sustainable growth or burning out customers to hit their quota.

-2. "SQL for Logic, DAX for Measures" is a Best Practice Using SQL to shape the data before it gets to Power BI is a sign of a mature developer.

-Why it works: It keeps the Power BI model lean and fast.
-If you try to do complex data shaping purely in Power Qery or DAX, the report often becomes slow and hard to maintain.
-Moving that complexity to SQL ensures the "backend" is robust.
+"SQL for Logic, DAX for Measures" — A Best-Practice Architecture Using SQL to shape data before it reaches Power BI is a hallmark of mature data engineering.
+This approach keeps the Power BI model lean and performant.
+Attempting complex data shaping purely in Power Query or DAX typically results in slow, hard-to-maintain reports.
+Delegating that complexity to SQL ensures a robust, scalable backend.

-3. The "Quality Filter" is Strategic Genius Adding Step 3 (Sentiment Scores) is what elevates this from a Sales Report to a Strategy Tool.

-Without Step 3: You reward whoever makes the most money.

-With Step 3: You reward whoever makes the most money while keeping customers happy.
-This encourages long-term growth over short-term gains.
+The Quality Filter — A Strategic Differentiator Without the sentiment layer, the dashboard rewards whoever makes the most money, regardless of how it was achieved.
+With it, the dashboard rewards whoever makes the most money while keeping customers happy — incentivizing long-term growth over short-term gains.
+This is what elevates the project from a sales report to a genuine strategy tool.

-4. Portfolio/Resume Value If you or the person "sharing the repo" built this, it is a very strong portfolio piece.
-It demonstrates Data-Analyst understanding:
-5. This project is perfect for:

-Data Analyst aspirants who want to build a strong Portfolio Project for interviews and LinkedIn Anyone learning Python, SQL, and Power BI Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles

-database skills (SQL/Data Engineering)

-Analytical skills (DAX/Modeling)

-Business Acumen (Understanding that revenue needs context)